There's no actor quite like Nicolas Cage and the upcoming black comedy Dream Scenario proves it.

 Cage portays an ostracised former chef who has taken to living in the wilds outside of Portland, Oregon.
 When his beloved truffle pig is kidnapped, it compels Cage's character to return to society and grapple with what he's left behind.

 The end results are strange, riveting and genuinely moving as Cage dials down his usual excesses to depict a fallible, flawed human being.

 Nic Cage has always reveled in knowingly silly performances, and The Unbearable Weight of Massive Talent takes it to the nth degree by allowing the actor to play himself.

 Cage is game for anything in this madcap comedy from writer/director Tom Gormican, one that absorbs all manner of classic Cage iconography before twisting it for memorable comic ends.
 Rest assured, you won't look at the golden pistols from Face/Off in the same way again.

-At the same time, the movie allows Cage to interrogate his own artistic integrity and relationship to his family.
+At the same time, the movie allows Cage to interrogate his own artistic integrity and relationship with his family.
 It's bonkers, very funny and often surprisingly poignant.
-And Cage obsessives are urged not to miss it.

 Where will Dream Scenario sit among Nicolas Cage's singular and storied career?
 Find out when it's released on November 10th.
 Click the link below to book your tickets.